jadc/modpack-manifest-generator/README.md

 2. Edit `manifest-template.json` to your liking.
 Ensure `version` is set to the desired Minecraft version of the modpack.
    a.
 If you are planning to have an overrides folder, add `"overrides": "overrides"`

-3. Generate the manifest.json by running `generate.pyc` in a terminal.
+3. Generate the manifest.json by double-clicking `generate.pyc` with Python installed.
-   `$ python generate.pyc`
+   *(alternatively, run it in terminal if you know how)*

 4. A manifest.json should now be in the directory.
    Move that to your modpack folder, zip it up, and your modpack should import into MultiMC perfectly.